Physiotherapy Rehabilitation

 Orthopaedic surgery

-We see people recovering from foot and ankle surgery including bunionectomy and toe fusion, open reduction internal fixation (ORIF) of the tibia and fibula if you have fractured your ankle, ankle ligament repairs and Achilles rupture repair.
+We see people for rehab physio recovering from foot and ankle surgery including bunionectomy and toe fusion, open reduction internal fixation (ORIF) of the tibia and fibula if you have fractured your ankle, ankle ligament repairs and Achilles rupture repair.

-We see many people after knee surgery including total knee replacement, meniscal repair and ligament reconstruction such as ACL reconstruction.
+We see many people for rehab physio after knee surgery including total knee replacement, meniscal repair and ligament reconstruction such as ACL reconstruction.
 We also help people after total hip replacement and hip impingement surgery such as label repairs.

 We help people recover after spinal fusion surgery and discectomy and after spinal compression fracture or rehabilitating from spinal tuberculosis (TB).